LinkedPasts/linked-traces-format/README.md

 *v0.1 Draft for comment, 21 Mar 2019*

 ### Traces
 The term "trace" refers to historical entities for which there is spatial-temporal data of interest.
-Trace data takes the form of W3C web annotations.
+Trace data takes the form of [W3C web annotations](https://www.w3.org/TR/annotation-model/).
 The **_target_** is a LOD web-published record of some entity, and the **_body_** (annotation) contains one or more place record URIs, a relation between a place and the target entity, and an optional temporal scoping for each.

-Traces have alrady been indexed and displayed in the [Peripleo web application](http://peripleo.pelagios.org) developed by Rainer Simon of the [Pelagios](http://commons.pelagios.org); to date these are principally records of coins and inscriptions annotated with their find spots in the Classical Mediterranean region.
-This new format is designed to better accomodate more kinds of traces, including not only such **artifacts**, but **events** of all kinds, **people**, and **works**.
+Traces have already been indexed and displayed in the [Peripleo web application](http://peripleo.pelagios.org) developed by Rainer Simon for the [Pelagios](http://commons.pelagios.org) project; to date these are principally records of coins and inscriptions annotated with find spots in the Classical Mediterranean region.
+This new Linked Traces format is designed to better accommodate more kinds of traces, including not only **artifacts**, but **events** of all kinds, **people**, and **works**.

 The Linked Traces Annotation format (LTA format) will supercede the [Pelagios annotation format](https://github.com/pelagios/pelagios-cookbook/wiki/Joining-Pelagios) (under _The Dataset Summary_ > _Minimum Example_) as a template for contributions of "trace" data to both [World-Historical Gazeetteer](http://whgazetteer.org) and [Pelagios](http://commons.pelagios.org).
 Hopefully it will be found useful and adopted in other projects.

 ### Draft Examples
-A first take at the LTA format is represented below for convenience, and stored [here](https://github.com/LinkedPasts/linked-traces-format/blob/master/samples_0.01.json).
-A small working group will refine the model and ensure it conforms to the [W3C Web Annotation Data Model](https://www.w3.org/TR/annotation-model/), [W3C Web Annotation Vocabulary](https://www.w3.org/TR/annotation-vocab/), and more generally the draft spec for [JSON-LD v1.1](https://w3c.github.io/json-ld-syntax/).
+A first take at the LTA format is stored [here](https://github.com/LinkedPasts/linked-traces-format/blob/master/samples_0.01.json) and represented below for convenience.
+A small working group will refine the model and ensure it conforms to the [W3C Web Annotation Data Model](https://www.w3.org/TR/annotation-model/), [W3C Web Annotation Vocabulary](https://www.w3.org/TR/annotation-vocab/), and more generally to the draft spec for [JSON-LD v1.1](https://w3c.github.io/json-ld-syntax/).

 Contribution datasets will include a list of brief records for the annotated items (traces), and a collection of the annotation records themselves.